fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 ### Adding the Panel to the Editor ###

-We saw above that the main HTML template for the tool, `html/prefsEditorTemplate.html`, has a placeholder in it for the heated seats Panel
+We saw above that the main HTML template for the tool, `html/prefsEditorTemplate.html`, has a placeholder in it for the heated seats Panel.
  We will add another placeholder for the radio volume Panel:

 ```html